 The wife appeals a property settlement order.
-She argues that by including a certain debt in the asset pool calculation, she shares liability for the debt, which is actually the husband’s debt.
+She argues that by including a certain debt in the asset pool calculation, she shares liability for the debt, which is the husband’s debt.
 The husband cross-appeals a company valuation and the weight given to his post-separation development of the company.

 The husband’s (now the appellant) cross-appeal had two main grounds.

-The wife (now respondent) argues on the cross appeal that contributions should be 55% in her favour and 45% due to the husband because of her inheritance contribution.
+The wife (now respondent) argues on the cross-appeal that contributions should be 55% in her favour and 45% due to the husband because of her inheritance contribution.

 The Court’s findings on the cross-appeal

-The value of the company was either $165,249 or $675,629, depending on whether the $151,500 was included in the husband’s personal loan account or the business expenses ledger.
+The value of the company was either $165,249 or $675,629, depending on whether the $151,500 was included in the husband’s loan account or the business expenses ledger.

 The husband withdrew $151,500 from the company’s bank account and used the money to repay a personal loan to buy a boat.
 The husband recorded the transactions that made up the $151,500 as payments to creditors.
 He was given an opportunity to produce further evidence but did not produce any documents at trial to resolve the issue.
 The value had to be determined on the evidence before the court.
 It was found that the primary judge did not err in the valuation of company BA Pty Ltd. There was not sufficient evidence that the $151,500 was included in the husband’s loan account.
 There was no merit in this ground of the cross-appeal

-The husband’s cross appeal had no substance; the husband made false statements in respect of the issues under appeal.
+The husband’s cross-appeal had no substance; the husband made false statements in respect of the issues under appeal.

-It was ordered that the husband pays the wife’s costs for the appeal and the cross appeals.
-He had no proper basis to resist the appeal and his cross appeal had no merit.
+It was ordered that the husband pays the wife’s costs for the appeal and the cross-appeals.
+He had no proper basis to resist the appeal, and his cross-appeal had no merit.

 This article provides basic information only and is not a substitute for a professional opinion or legal advice.
 It is prudent to obtain legal advice from a Family Lawyer when contemplating a separation or soon after a relationship comes to an end.
-It is noted that publication of this judgment by this Court under the pseudonym Cuthbert & Cuthbert has been approved by the Chief Justice pursuant to s 121(9)(g) of the Family Law Act 1975 (Cth).
+It is noted that publication of this judgment by this Court under the pseudonym Cuthbert & Cuthbert has been approved by the Chief Justice under s 121(9)(g) of the Family Law Act 1975 (Cth).